backstage/backstage/docs/backend-system/building-plugins-and-modules/08-migrating.md

   });
 ```

-Now we can use this extension point in the kubernetes backend plugin to register the ExtensionPoint for modules to use.
+Now we can use this extension point in the kubernetes backend plugin to register the extension point for modules to use.

 ```ts
 import { kubernetesClustersSupplierExtensionPoint } from '@backstage/plugin-kubernetes-node';